 So – I removed the doors of said furniture (with the mirrors on them ) and put wicker baskets on the shelves to hold my clothes.
 Cool Huh?
 Not quite real furniture, but hey – the mirrors are gone, and I’ll take what I can get.

 My point – I’ve been looking for solutions like this for a lot of my interior design issues.
-All of my furniture is either A) a hand-me-down from someone who grew up faster than I did B)made out of fake wood and required assembly or C) furniture I found on the side of the road.
+All of my furniture is either A) a hand-me-down from someone who grew up faster than I did or B) made out of fake wood and required assembly or C) furniture I found on the side of the road.
 My dining room table?
 Is a folding card table with matching folding chairs.
-I DO have a cool picnic table but Mr.Zoot is too bid to use it, so the card table is where we “Dine”.
+I DO have a cool picnic table but Donnie think’s it is too big, so the card table is where we “Dine”.
 Unfortunately I do NOT have a lot of extra money JUST for furniture (I mean – we WOULD like to buy a house at some point, along with the high gloss dining table set that I have dreamed of ) so I have been looking for genius solutions like my baskets.

 Well – this is what I’ve discovered.
 All of those “do-it-yourself/make the ugly pretty again/turn the crap to crystal” type magazines and websites I have found simply SUCK.
 Or – they suck for ME anyway .
-They are perfect if you are a person who either A) has money to invest in these DIY projects, because DIY doent NOT mean CHEAP B) has the time to spend 3 weeks stripping, sanding and refinishing crappy furniture or C)has the SKILLS to turn that black lacquer wardrobe into a cherry armoire.
+They are perfect if you are a person who either A) has money to invest in these DIY projects, because DIY does NOT mean CHEAP or B) has the time to spend 3 weeks stripping, sanding and refinishing crappy furniture or C)has the SKILLS to turn that black lacquer wardrobe into a cherry armoire.